Trust-Anchor-Group/NeuroAccessMaui/Content/getting_started.md

 dotnet build -t:Run -f net6.0-android
 ```

-Or, use the "Run" button in Visual Studio, ensuring the Android emulator is selected.
+Or, use the "Run" button in Visual Studio, ensuring the Android emulator or device is selected.

 ### 2. Run on iOS